 - filtering these ideas of unwanted external influences

 - the courage to make your views heard, regardless of what others think

 So what can you do to ensure that people start to express their original ideas and opinions in your organization?
 I give 3 tips again:

 - Practice with the team to do the exercise I described above frequently.
 It’s a reflection exercise that consists of checking your ideas for influences from outside.
-Filtering your ideas of unwanted external influences and formulating them as sharply and clearly as you can, will help you to decide how much the organization needs these ideas, and will help you increase you confidence to express yourself.
+Filtering your ideas of unwanted external influences and formulating them as sharply and clearly as you can, will help you to decide how much the organization needs these ideas, and will help you increase your confidence to express yourself.

 - Install what I call ‘critical-question’-sessions.
-This is best done at the end of a regular team gathering, and involves putting an essential question (one that is really critical for the success of your team) on the table.
+This is best done at the end of a regular team gathering and involves putting an essential question (one that is really critical for the success of your team) on the table.
 As a first step people can ask you clarifying questions about the issue you put on the table.
 Second, they formulate their own thoughts and opinions.
 Third, you let them brainstorm in pairs for solutions that go beyond the individual contributions.
 And fourth, you make everybody share their ideas and suggestions.
 Others are not allowed to react.
-At the end you commonly decide for the option that is most worth to pursue to solve a critical issue for your team.
+At the end, you commonly decide on the option that is most worth to pursue to solve a critical issue for your team.

 - Show people you follow-up on their ideas.
 Collect new ideas, and always come back to the people who brought them up.
 Tell them what you liked about it, and why you decided to pursue the ideas (or why you decided to drop them).
 Be clear and open.
 Your aim is that people see their ideas are listened to, no matter how radical or out-of-the-box the ideas are.
-This will stimulate your workforce to think independently and make their voice heard.
+This will stimulate your workforce to think independently and make their voices heard.